 Kα lines of Ca – Rb

-Spectrometers #1 and #4 use proportional gas flow counters.
-The gas used is P-10 (90% Argon – 10% Methane mixture) that is optimum for low energy X-ray detection.
-The spectrometers #2, #3 and #5 use sealed Xenon counters for detection of higher energy X-ray photons.
+X-ray counters: Spectrometers #1 and #4 use proportional gas flow counters.
+The gas used is P-10 (90% Argon – 10% Methane mixture) which is optimum for low energy X-ray detection.
+The spectrometers #2, #3, and #5 use sealed Xenon counters for the detection of higher energy X-ray photons.

 Note!
-The element analytical lists are set up in advance for most routine materials, and judgement based on experience is used to select a particular x-ray line and crystal for a given application.
-This is why the operator needs to know the application before judging the setup of the microprobe (beam current and size, standards to be used, X-ray lines, backgrounds etc).
+The element lists are set up in advance for most routine materials, and judgment based on experience is used to select a particular x-ray line and crystal for a given application.
+This is why the operator needs to know the application before judging the setup of the microprobe (beam current and size, standards to be used, X-ray lines, backgrounds, etc).

 - Integrated visible- reflected light microscopy at 400 x magnification

 - Backscattered electron detector (annular solid-state type for compositional and topographical imaging)

 - Magnification range 40X to 300,000X (144 steps)

 - Specimen exchange for up to 100mm diameter x 50mm samples

 - Computer automation operating through PC compatible JEOL software on a Windows Windows7 platform.